-So you’re engaged – yay!! – and now everyone expects you to have all your stuff together – you need to know when the wedding is, where it is, who’s doing the flowers and the cake, who’s in your bridal party, and when the bridal shower is…..
+So you’re engaged – yay!! – And now everyone expects you to have all your stuff together – you need to know when the wedding is, where it is, who’s doing the flowers and the cake, who’s in your bridal party, and when the bridal shower is.
 Phew!
 It makes my head spin just thinking about it.

 Create a folder in your email just for wedding correspondence.

 Or better yet create a separate email just for your wedding.
-You can create a gmail account for free.
-This will keep all of your wedding correspondence in one place so nothing is lost or slips through the cracks.
+You can create a Gmail account for free.
+This will keep all of your wedding correspondence in one place, so nothing is lost or slips through the cracks.

-If you really want to get fancy, you can create separate folders for each vendor.
+If you want to get fancy, you can create separate folders for each vendor.
 Or use an online project management system to organize everything.
 I personally love Asana or Trello.
 And Gmail has add-ons for both that make it super easy to add your emails to your projects.

 Pro Tip – DO NOT use your school email.
-These often disappear after you graduate, which means you won’t be able to reference your emails when your best friend gets married and is looking for a great DJ or when you little sister wants to use your caterer.
-Or, heaven forbid, your wedding gets delayed and you lose access to your emails before your wedding happens.
+These often disappear after you graduate, which means you won’t be able to reference your emails when your best friend gets married and is looking for a great DJ or when your little sister wants to use your caterer.
+Or, heaven forbid, your wedding gets delayed, and you lose access to your emails before your wedding happens.
 Just don’t do that to yourself.

 Create a folder for all your wedding documents (contracts, brochures, invoices, etc.).

 One of my favorite places for these is online in Dropbox or Google Drive so I can access them no matter where I am.
-Plus I can view them on my phone or on my computer.
+Plus I can view them on my phone or my computer.
 You could also keep them in a paper folder or binder.
 Just make sure you know where they are and can reference them if needed.
 Remember, all contracts are meant to protect YOU too (not just the vendor).
 So read them and know what your rights are.

 Add your deadlines and payment due dates to your calendar

-Few things feels worse than getting a “payment overdue” notice.
+Few things feel worse than getting a “payment overdue” notice.
 You can avoid this (and keep your vendors happy) by adding all your payment due dates to your calendar as soon as you get the schedule.
 (Pro tip – set them a week earlier so you can pay your invoices before they are due.
 Look at you go!)

 Keep a running to-do list

 Keep a to-do list somewhere with all of your to-dos on it.
 You can keep this on paper or electronically.
-I personally love, you guessed it, Asana or Trello, but there are a thousand apps you could use: Google Keep, Todoist, Wanderlust, Evernote, a google doc, a spreadsheet, Notes (on iOS), and so many more!
+I love, you guessed it, Asana or Trello, but there are a thousand apps you could use: Google Keep, Todoist, Wanderlust, Evernote, a google doc, a spreadsheet, Notes (on iOS), and so many more!

-The point is to pick something and actually use it.
+The point is to pick something and use it.
 Check it often (I recommend at least twice per week) to make sure you are staying on track and making progress on this list.
 Add things when you think of them or when a vendor requests something from you.
 If there is a deadline on a task, add those to your calendar.